-For timing insensitive applications, the external RC configuration shown in Figure 13 can be used.
+For timing insensitive applications, the external RC configuration shown in Figure 20 can be used.
 The frequency is roughly estimated by the equation f = 1/(3RC).
 C should be at least 22 pF.
 By programming the CKOPT Fuse, the user can enable an internal 36 pF capacitor between XTAL1 and GND, thereby removing the need for an external capacitor.
-For more information on Oscillator operation and details on how to choose R and C, refer to the External RC Oscillator application note.

-Figure 13.
+Figure 20.
 External RC Configuration

 The Oscillator can operate in four different modes, each optimized for a specific frequency range.
-The operating mode is selected by the fuses CKSEL3..0 as shown in Table 7.
+The operating mode is selected by the fuses CKSEL3..0 as shown in Table 10.